-Students receive Continuing Education Units (CEUs) upon completion of an Academy program.
+Students may receive Continuing Education Units (CEUs) upon completion of an Academy program.
 One CEU is 10 contact hours of participation in an educational experience.
-The Academy does not grant degrees, but CEUs may be converted into hours of credit at other institutions.
+The Academy does not grant degrees, however CEUs may be converted into credit hours at other educational institutions.